shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name="Telly"></a>TELLY, TV.
 Eng.
 Proem.

 <a name="Th' Day"></a>TH' DAY, today.
 Sc. #3.

+<a name="The Devil's Den"></a>THE DEVIL'S DEN, On July 2, 1863, site of hide-n'-seek carnage amongst glacial-epoch boulders.
+Gettysburg, Pa. #E=MC2.

 <a name="Thirty-Two Mile Forced March"></a>THIRTY-TWO MILE FORCED MARCH, On July 1, 1863 The VI Corps was bivouacked at Machester, Md. precisely half-way between Washington and Gettysburg.
 Motherwit insists that the fateful commitment was, _au fond_, Mr. Lincoln's rather than Gen'l Halleck's or even Gen'l Meade's:--"Gettysburg!
 That's where the boil's for lanceing; the divil's welcome to Washington, a bilgy ooze of pencil-polishers and politicians." #9.